ChaoticQubit/test/README.md

 1. Go to https://supabase.com/dashboard/project/{PROJECT_ID}/sql/new and copy the SQL code from the file "supabase/SupabaseSetup.sql" into the text box and press RUN.
 1. Run NPM install // Yarn install in the root directory of the project in your terminal.
 1. Run NPM run dev // Yarn run dev in terminal.
-1. Sign up to DevGPT in your local enviroment and see your account appear in your Supabase Table; you'll need to confirm your email address via email and this may require you to restart the app after confirmation.
+1. Sign up to TestGPT in your local enviroment and see your account appear in your Supabase Table; you'll need to confirm your email address via email and this may require you to restart the app after confirmation.
-1. Run the DevGPT-api repo (OSS on GitHub) to make prompts!
+1. Run the TestGPT-api repo (OSS on GitHub) to make prompts!

 ## Support

-For any queries, issues, or support needs, feel free to contact us at support@devgpt.com
+For any queries, issues, or support needs, feel free to contact us at support@TestGPT.com

 ---

 **Happy Coding!**

-The DevGPT Team
+The TestGPT Team